rfibigr/api_test/README.md

 API request :

 GET /file/
-List all the file with the following format
+List all the files in the current path

 ```json
  {